Setting Up An Ideal Guitar Practice Space

 - Suitable chair

 - Why is the pedalboard sitting on top of storage shelf?
+It’s not going to get any use up there

-- Acoustic guitar, keyboard and computer all within arm’s reach
+- Acoustic guitar, keyboard, and computer all within arm’s reach

-- Bad chair for an acoustic guitar
+- Terrible chair for an acoustic guitar

 - Everything set up neatly and ready to go (except guitars)

-- Stool next to music stand
+- Stool next to the music stand

 - Standing area with pedalboard and microphone in ideal position

-- Guitars in cases aren’t ideal
+- Guitars in cases don’t get played

 Key Lessons for Your Practice Space